leon4rd/test/README.md

-## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.